 What are the best fighting games?
-Although the fighting game community has had a touch time in the last couple of years, the genre continues to grow in popularity and accessibility.
+The fighting game community is one of the most passionate and competitive in all of gaming, and the genre continues to grow in popularity and accessibility.
 There are few things in gaming that provide a high-intensity, one-on-one experience like a good fighting game, and today there are more choices for the best fighting games than ever before.

-So what are the best fighting games in 2022?
-Well from classics like Street Fighter V to indie options like Skullgirls, fighting game fans are spoiled for choice.
+So what are the best fighting games in 2023?
+Well from heavy hitters like Street Fighter 6 to indie options like Skullgirls, fighting game fans are spoiled for choice.
 So get practicing your combos, because these are the best fighting games right now.

 The best fighting games are: